-Goldwyn publishes a newsletter three times a year to let parents and carers know about school events and activities as well as what has been going on in daily life at Goldwyn.
-Parents and carers are also invited to achievement assemblies, presentations, end of term concerts, charity events and other events throughout the year.
+Goldwyn 6th Form College publishes a newsletter six times a year to let parents and carers know about school events and activities as well as what has been going on in daily college life.
+Parents and carers are also invited to celebrations of achievement, presentations, charity events and other events throughout the year.

 Parents and carers of students at Goldwyn are asked to complete a survey throughout the year.
-There are parent and / or carer representatives on the Goldwyn governing body.
+There is a Parent Forum that meets regularly to contribute to the development of the college and there are parent and / or carer representatives on the Goldwyn 6th Form College Strategic Committee.
 The Learning and Inclusion Committee of the governing body is responsible for reviewing the policy for special educational needs and reporting to parents annually.